lazar-bit/geopy-distance-calculator/README.md

 # 🗺️ Geopy Distance Calculator

-This Python script calculates the **geodesic distance** (in kilometers) between a fixed reference point (default: **Kyiv city center**) and geographic coordinates stored in an Excel file.
+This Python script calculates the **geodesic distance** (in kilometers) between a fixed reference point and geographic coordinates stored in an Excel file.
 It's built using the `pandas` and `geopy` libraries and is useful for geospatial analysis, mapping, or OSINT workflows.

 ---